ohgodspidersno/ogsn-pz-mods/README.md

     1. Guaranteed in Military vehicles if those mods are loaded

 ###Fork MJ Lockpicking
-1. Fix the console log error that happens on a certain line in loot distribution
 1. If Metal Anger doesn't want to use this on his workshop page, change the poster graphic and font

 ##Ideas for New Mods